semrush/intergalactic/website/docs/components/side-panel/side-panel.md

 ### Placement in the interface

-- You can customize whether the SidePanel should open in the tool area or over the entire Semrush (as modal windows do).
-If the SidePanel refers to a specific tool, it will be rendered in the tool under the main Semrush header.
-This is still a more common case.
-You can see the implementation in the [Code](/components/side-panel/side-panel-code/#aae13e) tab.
+- You can customize whether the SidePanel should open in the product area or over the entire website (as modal windows do).
+If the SidePanel refers to a specific product, it should be rendered in the product under the main header.
 - The focus remains inside the SidePanel and does not move to the page content.
-You can navigate through the controls using `Tab`.
+You can navigate through the controls inside the SidePanel using `Tab`.

-### Scroll operation
+### Page scroll

-Page scroll is controlled.
-You can turn it on/off.
+You can enable or disable page scroll.
+It's disabled by default.

-For example, page scrolling should be enabled when SidePanel has some tips and additional things for the whole report.
+Page scrolling should be enabled when SidePanel has some tips and additional things for the page.

 > 💡 It is important to disable page scroll for SidePanel with overlay, otherwise it will look like a bug.

 ### SidePanel opening and closing

-You can close the panel with the help of ~~black magic~~:
+You can close the panel with:

-- `CTA`-control;
+- CTA control;
-- `Close` icon;
+- Close icon;
 - Clicking outside the area of the panel (at overlay), optional;
-- `Esc`.
+- `Esc` key.

 SidePanel can be opened either by user clicking on the corresponding trigger or by the system in special cases to draw attention to the information in the panel.